When I told Jay that I finally needed to get out into the mountains after my surgery, he knew exactly the right place to take me. The Jura mountains!

 There are a couple of places to eat out on the trail #onlyinswitzerland.

 We ate at Metairie de Gleresse if you go with a group you should reserve a table in advance.
 We each had rosti and enjoyed the ambiance of a Swiss hut.

 After lunch I rock-starred up the mountain and left Jay in the dust - snow dust that is.

 The beautiful sun from the morning got stuck behind some gray-er clouds.
 The clouds only partially blocked the view of the valley and beyond that, the Alps!
 The Alps were so amazing that Jay thought they were clouds.

-This was the perfect hike to start the snowshoe season - I felt like I worked but I was not exhausted.
+This hike was the perfect hike to start the snowshoe season - I felt like I worked, but I was not exhausted.
 Next week we will be snowshoeing in the Alps from Oberalp Pass to Andermatt!